FaizAther/dcc888-papers/paper2/discussion.md

 ### Since when is this context source of research?

 The authors have mentioned several material and have pointed out the close links this paper mentioning the key differences in detail.
-Automatic optimizations have been around for deacdes, the authors have mentioned various papers from the 1960's, 1990's and early 2000's.
+Automatic optimizations have been around for decades, the authors have mentioned various papers from the 1960's, 1990's and early 2000's.

 ### Is there any book that provides an in-depth overview of this problem?